bitbomdev/minefield/pkg/graph/README.md

 ## Conclusion

-The caching mechanism in Bitbom optimizes the performance of querying dependencies and dependents in a graph by precomputing and storing these relationships.
+The caching mechanism in Minefield optimizes the performance of querying dependencies and dependents in a graph by precomputing and storing these relationships.